Vishusharma296/Measurement_Systems/Project_library/Measurement_System_Phase_01/Project_Outline.md

 # Project 1: Wireless Sensor Data Measurement and Visualization System

-Project Goal: To build a measurement system with RP picoW board, RP400, BMP280 sensor and other hardware
+Project Goal for phase 1: To build a sensor data acquisition, measurement and visualization system with RP picoW board, RP400, BMP280 sensor and other hardware

   #### Features:

   - Wirelessly transmit the sensor data to RP400 1) Using MQTT , 2) Using HTTP
   - Log the data in CSV files 1) - Using node red, 2) - Using python scripts
-  - Display the data on a dashboard from 1) Node - Red, HTML based page
+  - data Visualization: Display the data on a dashboard from 1) Node-red dashboards, Grafana dashboards, HTML based pages
   - Presentation: Option to download images from specific timestamps, option to save data in CSV
-  - Networking: Dashboard accesible to other non-admin user via HTTP/API/MQTT
+  - Networking: Dashboard should be accesible to other non-admin user via HTTP/APIs/MQTT
-  - Building a local data server on RP400
+  - Building a local data server on RP400 using CSV files, TS DB, SQL DB

-## Skills to learn
+## Required Skills for Project

  - HTTP Protocol (python and micropython libraries)
  - MQTT Protocol
  - Working with HTML
  - Working with concurrent programming in Micropython
- - Node-red dashboard - creation and accesing it remotely
+ - ~~Node-red dashboard - creation and accesing it remotely~~
  - Github - Project documentation Markdown files, CLI commands, Branches, Security
  - Working with APIs in Python and Micropython
- - Designing a GUI in Python (TKinter)
+ - ~~Designing a GUI in Python (TKinter)~~
  - SQL and database systems
- - Python Django framework
+ - ~~Python Django framework~~
+ - Time Series Database - InfluxDB
  - PostgreSQL
- - Time Series Database - InfluxDB
  - Graffana Dashboard
+ - React.js for data visulaization and charts

-## Subproject 1.1) HTTP and MQTT in Micro Python
+## Subproject 1.1) Communication Protocols: HTTP and MQTT in Python and MicroPython

 ### HTTP

+- HTTP requests - GET, POST, UPDATE, DELETE
 - urequest
 - ujson

 ### MQTT

 - Pub-sub model
+- Broker-client relation
+- MQTT control packets
+- QoS (Quality of Service)
 - umqtt
 - Mosquito broker
 - Paho Client